sverweij/mscgen_js/src/script/README.md

 # Parsing
 ## Introduction
-The parsers for ```mscgen```, ```msgenny``` and ```xù``` are all written in pegjs and deliver the abstract syntax tree as a javascript object, which can be read and manipulated easily with javascript.
+The parsers for ```mscgen```, ```msgenny``` and ```xù``` are all written in pegjs and deliver the abstract syntax tree as a javascript object.

 ## Generating the parsers
 To create javascript from the .pegjs source usable in node and commonjs: